EdAbati/fsdl-2022-weak-supervision-project/README.md

 In particular, the following files are used:

 - `docker-compose.yml` (`base`) is used to run the project in a container.
 It contains all the services a part from the proxy.
-- `docker-compose.override.yml` (`override`) is used to run the project with `traefik` as a proxy service.
-- `docker-compose.dev.yml` (`dev`) is used to run the project as development environment.
+- `docker-compose.override.yml` (`override`) is used to run the project as development environment.
 It exposes many volumes to allow quick prototyping.
 - `docker-compose.nvidia.yml` (`nvidia`) extends the `jupyter` container and adds support for GPU usage.

 These can be launched using `make`, e.g. `make dev.all.up` will launch all the services combining the `base` and `override` configs.
 The `Makefile` contains a list of all the commands.